Clarity (mixtape): Promotion

 Prior to the release of Clarity, Petras began embarking on her 24-stop promotional tour, The Broken Tour.
 Through May and June, Petras appeared on a number of magazine covers including ones for Galore, The Gay Times, Flaunt, Notion, and AtKode.

 Singles

 Petras released the first song from Clarity, "Broken", on 25 April 2019.
 Petras released one song every week to streaming services after that for ten weeks in preparation for her debut concert tour Broken Tour.
 Petras later confirmed on Twitter that the tenth song to be released from the album, "Icy", was the actual lead single.
-"All I Do Is Cry", which was released as the fifth promotional single on 23 May 2019, was re-released on streaming services with a changed date to 2021 under the Amigo and Republic record labels.
-It is unclear whether the song was re-released as the second single.